VSAC will be closed on Tuesday, January 31, for a staff meeting. We will reopen on Wednesday, February 1.

 PRIVACY ACT NOTICE

 If you apply for a Vermont grant, section 7(b) of the Privacy Act of 1974 (5 U.S.C.
 522a) requires that when any federal, state, or local government agency requests an individual to disclose his/her Social Security number, that individual must also be advised whether that disclosure is mandatory or voluntary, by what statutory or other authority the number is solicited, and what uses will be made of it.
-Accordingly, Incentive Grant and Part-time Grant applicants are advised that disclosure of their Social Security number is and has been since 1966 a requirement and condition of applying for an Incentive Grant and Part-time Grant since 1966.
+Accordingly, Incentive Grant and Part-time Grant applicants are advised that disclosure of their Social Security numbers is and has been a requirement and condition of applying for an Incentive Grant and Part-time Grant since 1966.

-VSAC uses the Social Security number of the applicant to identify the applicant, to ensure the information concerning the application is properly placed in our files, to certify attendance and status at college, and to identify the student for making grant program payments.
+VSAC will use an applicant's Social Security number to identify the applicant, to ensure the information concerning the application is properly recorded and filed, to certify attendance and status at college, and to identify the applicant/student for making accurate grant program award payments.

-Section 7(a)(2) of the Privacy Act provides that an agency may continue to require the disclosure of an individual’s Social Security number where the agency required this disclosure under statute or regulations prior to Jan.
-1, 1975, in order to verify the identity of the individual.
+Section 7(a)(2) of the Privacy Act provides that an agency may continue to require the disclosure of an individual’s Social Security number where the agency required this disclosure under statute or regulations prior to January 1, 1975, in order to verify the identity of the individual.
 Since 1966, applicants have been required to provide Social Security numbers, and all subsequent application forms have required applicants to submit their Social Security numbers.
-On Nov.
-1, 1974, the VSAC Board of Directors adopted regulations that authorize the grant program to withdraw a student’s application from consideration for failure to provide required information.
+On June 17, 2019, the VSAC Board of Directors adopted regulations that authorize the Grant/Scholarship program to withdraw a student’s application from consideration for failure to provide required information.

 In addition, based upon the same authority, VSAC also requires parents’ Social Security numbers on the grant application.
-The parents’ Social Security numbers are used by VSAC in each year in which the applicant applies for a grant to verify the parents’ income with the Vermont Department of Taxes as required in 16 VSA S2843(b) or to obtain copies of U.S. income tax returns as authorized by the parents’ signature on the Vermont Incentive Grant and Part-time Grant applications.
+The parents’ Social Security numbers will be used by VSAC in each year in which the applicant applies for a grant to verify the parents’ income with the Vermont Department of Taxes as required in 16 VSA S2843(b) or to obtain copies of U.S. income tax returns as authorized by the parents’ signature on the Vermont Incentive Grant and Part-time Grant applications.